 Are you looking for the easiest way to downgrade your WordPress website but don’t find any solution for doing this?
-If you’re suffering from the same issue, then here we’re with an awesome blog post on downgrading the WordPress to an older version.
+If you’re suffering from the same issue, then here we’re with an awesome blog post on downgrading WordPress to an older version.

 Why Do You Want to Downgrade WordPress?

-Generally speaking, it’s always best to keep the WordPress website to the latest version because with every update of WordPress, it patches tons of well-known vulnerabilities from the older version and it also supports more functions with more efficient coding.
+Generally speaking, it’s always best to keep the WordPress website up-to-date because with every update of WordPress, it patches tons of well-known vulnerabilities from the older version, and it also supports more functions with more efficient coding.

 How to Downgrade WordPress

 If you’ve made up your mind about downgrading the WordPress website for any reason, then you can use the methods I’m sharing below to downgrade it easily.
 It will only take a couple of minutes to downgrade the WordPress website.

 And there are two ways through which you can downgrade your website;